-Construction within the Devers Substation would take a total of approximately 60 days to complete, commencing approximately in the second quarter of 2010 and concluding in mid-2011, including testing and energizing of the substation.
-The planned operating date is mid-2011.
+Construction within the Devers Substation would take a total of approximately 60 days, commencing approximately in the second quarter of 2009 and concluding in mid-2010, including testing and energizing of the substation.
+The planned operating date is mid-2010.

-2.6.2 Mirage Substation
+3.5.2 Mirage Substation

-Mirage Substation is an unstaffed, 220/115 kV substation located in unincorporated Riverside County in the general vicinity of the community of Thousand Palms.
-The proposed improvements at Mirage Substation include the installation of one 280 MVA, 220/115 kV transformer bank, one new 220 kV bank position, one new 115 kV bank position, and one new 220 kV breaker-and-a-half configuration for two new 220 kV line positions, and the relocation of the existing Mirage-Ramon 220 kV transmission line, the existing Julian Hinds-Mirage 220 kV transmission line, and the existing Devers-Mirage 220 kV transmission line.
-Other work at the substation would include looping of the Devers-Coachella Valley 220 kV transmission line into the Mirage 220 kV switchrack, installation of the new Mirage-Santa Rosa 115 kV subtransmission line, relocation of existing Mirage-Concho 115 kV subtransmission line, and installation of new line protection relays.
+Mirage Substation is an unstaffed, 220/115 kV substation located in unincorporated Riverside County in the general vicinity of the community of Thousand Palms (Figure 2.4: New Mirage 115 kV Subtransmission Area - Proposed Project and Alternatives).

+The proposed improvements at Mirage Substation include the installation of one 280 MVA, 220/115 kV transformer bank, installation of one new 220 kV bank position, installation of one new 115 kV bank position, installation of one new 220 kV breaker-and-a-half configuration for two new 220 kV line positions, relocation of the existing Mirage-Ramon 220kV transmission line, relocation of the existing Julian Hinds-Mirage 220 kV transmission line, relocation of the existing Devers-Mirage 220 kV transmission line, looping of the Devers-Coachella Valley 220 kV transmission line into the Mirage 220 kV switchrack, installation of the new Mirage-Santa Rosa 115 kV subtransmission line, relocation of existing Mirage-Concho 115 kV subtransmission line, and installation of new line protection relays.